cypress-io/cypress-documentation/source/api/commands/type.md

 ***Typing `tab` key does not work***

 Tabbing will be implemented as a separate command as `.tab()` and support things like multiple tabs, tabbing in reverse, or tabbing to a specific element.
-If you need this to be fixed, please thumbs up [this issue](https://github.com/cypress-io/cypress/issues/299).
+If you need this to be fixed, please thumbs up {% issue 299 "this issue" %}.

 ## Modifiers